 We are committing a majority of our resources to the development of Acurox[®] Tablets and other product candidates utilizing our Aversion[®] Technology.
-In December 2008 we submitted a 505(b)(2) NDA for Acurox[®] Tablets to the FDA including a request for priority review.
-There can be no assurance that the FDA will ultimately approve Acurox[®] Tablets or any other product candidate utilizing Aversion Technology for commercial distribution.
-Further there can be no assurance that other product candidates developed using Aversion[®] Technology will achieve the targeted end points in the required clinical studies or perform as intended in other pre-clinical and clinical studies or lead to a NDA submission.
-Our failure to successfully develop and achieve final FDA approval of a product candidate utilizing Aversion[®] Technology, in particular with respect to our lead product candidate, Acurox[®] Tablets will have a material adverse effect on our financial condition.
+In December 2008 we submitted a 505(b)(2) NDA for Acurox[®] Tablets to the FDA and on June 30, 2009 we received the FDA's CRL.
+The FDA intends to have an Advisory Committee review the NDA for Acurox[®].
+There can be no assurance that the FDA will ultimately approve Acurox[®] Tablets or any other product candidate utilizing Aversion[®] Technology for commercial distribution.
+Further there can be no assurance that other product candidates developed using Aversion[®] or ImpedeTM Technology will achieve the targeted end points in the required clinical studies or perform as intended in other preclinical and clinical studies or lead to a NDA submission.
+Our failure to successfully develop and achieve final FDA approval of a product candidate utilizing Aversion[®] Technology will have a material adverse effect on our financial condition.